 During the summer of 2017, I embarked on a journey into the world of biobanks and biodiversity conservation practices at Cardiff University where Mike Bruford, Professor of Biodiversity and the Frozen Ark’s current Interim Director is located, in order to understand how conservation biologists collect, organise and manage biological material including blood, tissue, faeces and hair from endangered species from around the world.
 Unsurprisingly, research into biodiversity conservation carried out in the School of Biosciences is as diverse as the species it is trying to protect.
-There is a researcher who looks at microbiota in polar bear faeces, another researcher who draws blood from Proboscis monkeys in Borneo, as well as someone taking buccal swaps from frogs in the Amazon – all in an effort to understand and support the preservation of species diversity.
+There is a researcher who looks at microbiota in polar bear faeces, a researcher who draws blood from Proboscis monkeys in Borneo, as well as someone analysing flycatcher bird droppings from Wales – all in an effort to understand and support the preservation of species diversity.

 The background story of each sample studied and the collecting, storing and cataloguing process it involves is greatly varied.
 Some researchers go out into the field to collect their samples from living animals, others get them from live and dead animals held in zoos and aquaria, while others extract from road kill.
 One of the major difficulties conservation biologists and other researchers face, I am told, is the lack of communication and co-operation between institutions that have biobanking facilities.
 The doctoral research of a conservation biologist and Frozen Ark team member who worked with ferret and polecat samples, for example, took longer than originally anticipated as it took her months to find appropriate samples.
 As an early career researcher, she explained to me the need to establish a network of connections to obtain one’s samples as it is very difficult and time-consuming to figure out which institution stores what samples where in the world – a problem that the Frozen Ark wants to tackle by linking the metadata held about collections in biological repositories across the continents.